Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1-32: ON, the number of human survivors required to be present for all Mutant Tanks to be effective.
 			"Requires Humans"			"0"

+			// The model used by all Mutant Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 7
+			// --
+			// 0: OFF (Let the game decide.)
+			// 1: Default model
+			// 2: The Sacrifice model
+			// 4: L4D1 model (Only available in Left 4 Dead 2.)
+			"Tank Model"				"0"

 			// The range of types to check for.
 			// --
 			// Separate values with "-".